MonsieurDahlstrom/tf-azure-lz-network/README.md

 ## Introduction

-This module provides a private networking solution for Azure Kubernetes Service (AKS) landing zones.
+This module provides a private networking solution for Azure Kubernetes Service (AKS) landing zones, ready to be used in conjunction with cloudflare.
 It creates and manages the essential network infrastructure components required for a secure and well-organized AKS environment.
 The module handles the creation of Virtual Networks, subnets, Network Security Groups (NSGs), and integrates with GitHub Actions runners, providing a robust foundation for your AKS deployment.

 ## Example use